sapientes/packwiz-template/README.md

 ## Dev guide

+1. Adjust `pack.toml`
-1. Set correct values in .env
+2. Set correct values in `.env`
-2. Run `just build` to build modpack archives
+3. Run `just build` to build modpack archives
-3. Upload all files in `build/` to a new Github Release
+4. Upload all files in `build/` to a new Github Release